Buying A House With A Pool Expectations vs. Reality

 Does a House In Nevada with a Pool Raise Homeowners Insurance?

 When you buy a house in Nevada with a pool, common sense says that your homeowner’s insurance will be higher with a pool than without.
-Every insurance company has its own “spin” on how rates are developed for your home’s policies.
+Every insurance company has its own “spin” on how rates are calculated for your home’s policies.
 The existence of a swimming pool may have zero impact on your home’s insurance rates.
-The best way to learn the answer to this question is to seek quotes before you look at homes from your insurance agency.
+The best way to learn the answer to this question is to seek quotes from your insurance agency, before looking at houses.
 If rates seem too high, call other companies and ask.

 Should I Buy An Electric, Gas, or Solar Pool Heater?